annazelenka/Flixster/README.md

 **Flixster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [X] User can **scroll through current movies** from the Movie Database API
-* [ ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
+* [X] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [ ] For each movie displayed, user can see the following details:
+* [X] For each movie displayed, user can see the following details:
-  * [ ] Title, Poster Image, Overview (Portrait mode)
+  * [X] Title, Poster Image, Overview (Portrait mode)
-  * [ ] Title, Backdrop Image, Overview (Landscape mode)
+  * [X] Title, Backdrop Image, Overview (Landscape mode)
-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity
+* [X] Allow user to view details of the movie including ratings and popularity within a separate activity

 The following **stretch** features are implemented: